tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 - position ids: the position of the tokens in the sequence
 - KV cache: an inference optimization that caches intermediate values

 In the model, tokens are embedded from the vocabulary space to the embedding space.
-Position ids are necessary for updating the KV cache and for positional embeddings like RoPE [TODO: Refer to the RoPE section].
+Position ids are necessary for updating the KV cache and for positional embeddings like RoPE.

 The model outputs:
 - logits for the next token